PropTechTools/PTT-API-Solutions/ptt-mikro-api.md

 <br>=> Overview of all requestable micro-api-parameters and their necessary values.

 * [object_categories.xlsx](doc/object_categories.xlsx)
-<br>=> Overview of all textvariants returned depending on the chosen objectcategeorie and the needed userinput.
+<br>=> Overview of all textvariants returned depending on the chosen objectcategeorie and the needed userdata.

 ### Examples